mlundine/Shoreline_Extraction_GAN/README.md

 ![AssateagueN](images/AssateagueN.PNG)

 Data-driven satellite shoreline analysis with GANs and LSTMs.

+How can we use satellite imagery to quantify historical patterns in sandy beach dynamics?

+* Need a model that can delineate the land/water boundary in satellite imagery.
+* Need some tools that can automate cross-shore position timeseries generation from shoreline data.

+How can we use data to predict future sandy beach dynamics?

+* Experiment with long short-term memory networks, models that aim to predict the future value of a timeseries based on previous values.

 # Extraction Model Flow Diagram